 N.C.
-A&T utilizes LiveSafe, a security app aimed at increasing communication and safety.
-Through two-way communication options with campus security and safety officials, LiveSafe allows users to request help in an emergency, anonymously report safety concerns and request a virtual safety escort from a friend or family member or request an actual security escort through multiple layers of user-initiated communication tools including photo, video, audio and location coordinates.
-The platform operates in real-time for immediate assistance.
+A&T utilizes SafeZone, a security app aimed at increasing communication and safety.
+Through two-way communication options with campus security and safety officials, SafeZone allows users to request help in an emergency, anonymously report safety concerns and request a virtual safety escort from a friend or family member or request an actual security escort through multiple layers of user-initiated communication tools including photo, video, audio and location coordinates.
+SafeZone also has a "Wellbeing Assistance" feature that allows its user to contact University Counseling, the Suicide & Crisis Line, and Mobile Crisis.
 The free app is available for both the iPhone and Android platforms.
 There is also an AggieAlert program.
 AggieAlert is the University text notification system for emergencies, life-threatening situations and inclement weather.
 In addition, the UPD has a security division that consists of non-commissioned officers.
 The police department's Communications office is located at 406 Laurel Street/Ward Hall and operates 24 hours a day.
 Services provided by the department include:

 - Crime prevention programming

 - Fingerprinting

 - Security assessments

 - Engraving program

 - Residence hall/academic building security

 - Ride-along program

 - Investigative unit

 - 24-hour police assistance

 - Internship program

 - UPD Citizen's Police Academy

 - UPD's Social Media Presence (Facebook, Instagram, Twitter)

 - UPD Aggie Guard Program